Orchestration Is Where Agent Projects Die.

 Gartner now predicts that over 40% of agentic AI projects will be canceled by end of 2027.
 The headline number gets the attention.
 The reason behind it does not.

 Gartner names three causes: escalating costs, unclear business value, and inadequate risk controls.
-That last phrase is doing most of the work, and it is not describing a model problem.
+That last phrase carries the weight, and it is not describing a model problem.
 A model that hallucinates is a quality problem.
 A model with no controls around it is an orchestration problem.

 When a regulated CIO halts an agent program, the post-mortem document does not read the model was wrong.
 It reads something closer to this: we could not tell what the system did, we could not reproduce the failure, we could not prove what data was used, we could not produce evidence the compliance team would accept.